Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 Steps:

 - Navigate to the `client` directory.
-- Copy `.env` to a new file, `.env.local`, and inside the new file, replace `SERVER_URL` with the base domain of the active server instance.
+- Copy `.env` to a new file in the same directory, `.env.local`, and inside the new file, replace `SERVER_URL` with the base domain of the active server instance.
 - Run `yarn install`.
 - Run `yarn dev` to start the client in the default browser.

+### Installation via Docker

+Requirements:

+- [Docker](https://docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
+Note that Docker Compose will generally be installed alongside Docker automatically.

+Steps:

+- Ensure Docker is running.
+- Run `docker compose build frontend backend`.
+- Run `docker compose up -d`.
+- Wait at least a minute for the database to initialise.
+If you encounter errors creating games after opening the client, you may need to wait longer.
+- Access the game client at http://localhost:5173.

+To read server logs, run `docker compose logs -f backend`.
+Database files will be stored in `mssql-data` directory.

+If you ever update the code (manually or via a pull from this repository), you will need to run `docker compose down --rmi local`, then run through the steps above again.

 ## Gameplay